paulonajera/paulonajera/README.md

-- 🔭 I’m currently working on ...
-AWS Solutions Architect Certification
+- 🔭 I’m currently working on ... becoming a Systems Engineer
 - 🌱 I’m currently learning ...
 Python, Web Development, Cloud
 - 👯 I’m looking to collaborate on ... any projects for experience.
 - 💬 Ask me about ... anything really.